- Deadline is over for the Barnard English Department Writing Prizes. Visit the Student Opporunity Page for details.

-- Tuesday, November 19th (8:30 a.m.): Sign-up sheets for other restricted-enrollment spring English and Film courses were posted on the bulletin boards between rooms 403 and 407, Barnard Hall.
-They will be taken down as they fill up.
+- Thursday, April 10th at 8:30 AM: Sign-up sheets for other restricted-enrollment spring English and Film courses will be posted on the bulletin boards between 403 and 406 Barnard Hall.
+Questions?
+Contact the English Office (firstname.lastname@example.org).

-- 1 - applying for any of Barnard's spring 2014 Creative Writing courses Class lists will be posted as we receive them, around the beginning of the spring semester.
+- 1 - Applications due for any of Barnard's FALL 2014 Creative Writing courses Class lists will be posted as we receive them, around the beginning of the fall semester.

-- 2 - Portfolios for majors applying to concentrate in Creative Writing who expect to graduate in Feb 2015.
+- 2 - Portfolios for majors applying to concentrate in Creative Writing who expect to graduate in May 2015.
 (Applications are due at the end of Program Filing during the second semester of your junior year.
-For those expecting to graduate in May 2015, that deadline is Monday, April 21st.)
+For those expecting to graduate in February 2016, that deadline is in the Fall, 2014.)

 New requirement for English majors graduating in 2014 and later: You must take at least one course in American Literature.
-It can simultaneously fulfill other requirements (elective, pre-1900, etc.) where appropriate.
-Taking American Literature is encouraged for, but not required of, English majors graduating in 2013.
+It can simultaneously fulfill other requirements (elective, pre-1900, etc.) where appropriate..

 Jump to a summary schedule of Barnard-English-affiliated literary events for the year.